 An accelerated course for highly motivated students that combines the material covered in Greek 506 with that covered in the first part of Greek 507.
-The Intensive Greek Program meets for five hours each weekday.
+Offered in the summer session as part of the Intensive Greek Program.
+The Intensive Greek Program meets for five hours each weekday during the summer session.
 Only one of the following may be counted: Greek 601C; 804; 506 and 507.
 The student must complete both Greek 804 and 412 in order to earn credit for either; the same grade will be awarded for both courses.
 Prerequisite: Concurrent enrollment in Greek 412.
+Students who enroll in 804 must take Greek 412 in the same summer session.